JamesParrott/sDNA_GH/README.md

 ###### Read_Shp (read_shapefile)
 Reads in polylines and associated data records from a shapefile.
 Creates new objects unless existing objects are specified in `Geom`.
 Specify the path of the .shp file to read in `file`.  **WARNING!
-Read_Shp automatically deletes the shapefile after reading it in,if `strict_no_del` = true, if either a) the file name matches the pattern in either `output_fmt` or `prepped_fmt`, or b) if `del_after_read` = true.**  If a list of existing geometry is provided in `Geom` that corresponds to (is the same length as) the data records in the shapefile, only the data is read from the shapefile.
+Read_Shp automatically deletes the shapefile after reading it in,if `strict_no_del` = false, if either a) the file name matches the pattern in either `output_fmt` or `prepped_fmt`, or b) if `del_after_read` = true.**  If a list of existing geometry is provided in `Geom` that corresponds to (is the same length as) the data records in the shapefile, only the data is read from the shapefile.
 Otherwise the shapes in the shapefile are outputted as new Grasshopper Geometry objects.
 The bounding box output `bbox` is provided to create a legend frame within Recolour_Objects.
 The abbreviations and field names from an sDNA results field file (if a file with the same name ending in .names.csv exists) are also read in, and supplied on `abbrevs` so that a drop-down list may be created, for easy selection of the data field for subsequent parsing and plotting.
 If no separate Recolour_Objects Component is detected connected to the component's outputs downstream (unless `auto_plot_data = false`), Recolour_Objects is called afterwards.

 ##### Plotting tools